wbvguo/BSReadSim/docs/index.md

 ## Supported technology assays

-BSReadSim focuses on WGBS, RRBS, and TBS with bisulfite chemistry.
-The same simulation engine also supports WGS, WES, and targeted sequencing when a study needs ordinary sequencing reads or a non-bisulfite control.
+BSReadSim focuses on bisulfite sequencing, with modes for WGBS, RRBS, and TBS.
+The same engine also supports WGS, WES, and targeted sequencing.

 <div class="technology-grid" markdown>